Podcast Like The Pros, On Any Budget

 You could buy all the best gear listed here and still have a podcast that sounds like garbage.
 So don’t let a tight wallet stop you.
 Start with the affordable gear, and upgrade as you go.
 The most important part is to just get started.

-Before you go, make sure you download the Podcast Blastoff Studio Cheat Sheet.
-It's a refresher of everything here, compressed into a bite-size info-graphic.
+Before you go, make sure you download the Podcast Quick Start Guide.
+It covers what gear you'll need to get started, where to host your podcast files, how to get listed on iTunes, and more.
 Plan on putting what you've learned here into action?
 Then you don't want to leave without it.